KrutosVIP/PyT/makeexample/docs/make-system.md

 ...
 ```

-> Full examples can be seen in makeexample, in root of repo.
+> Full examples can be seen in makeexample, in root of this project

 ## Testing
 Open console, go to project root dir using cd